boutell/tome/README.md

 # tome

-Tom's Editor.
+`tome`, aka Tom's Editor.
 Maybe should be THE (Tom's Hubristic Editor).

 This is: